-Forklift Components: Forklift is a small industrial vehicle, having a power operated forked platform attached at the front that can be raised and lowered for insertion under a cargo to lift or move it.
+Forklift Components – Parts of a Forklift: Forklift is a small industrial vehicle, having a power operated forked platform attached at the front that can be raised and lowered for insertion under a cargo to lift or move it.
 Forklifts serve the needs of various industries including warehouses and other large storage facilities.

 Locating the common parts of a forklift is vital to make certain that your operators are reliably using equipment as intended in a safe manner.
 The following list of forklift terminology will help to ensure all associates are prepared to use the equipment effectively and identify the forklift parts that require the attention of a maintenance technician.